New York Prescription Error Attorneys

 Free Consultation with Our New York Prescription Error Attorneys

-Our attorneys handle medication and prescription error cases in New York City and all of New York State, Connecticut and New Jersey.
-Contact us to schedule your free consultation to discuss your concerns.
+Our attorneys handle medication and prescription error cases in New York City and all of New York State, Connecticut, and New Jersey.
+Contact us to schedule your free consultation to discuss your concerns by calling 212-869-3500.
 We charge no fees until we recover compensation for your family.